The Social Impact of Sales Tax

 Sales Tax: The Backbone of Budgets

 States’ budgets have varying reliance on sales tax revenue given that every state has a different sales tax regime.
 Delaware, Montana, New Hampshire, and Oregon do not have a state or local sales tax.
 Alaska allows locally imposed sales tax but doesn’t have a statewide sales tax.
-The remaining 45 states impose a statewide sales tax and 38 of them also allow local jurisdictions to collect their own separate sales tax.
+The remaining 45 states impose a statewide sales tax and the majority of them also allow local jurisdictions to collect their own separate sales tax.
 45 states rely on sales tax revenue to support public services.

 Where does the money go?